hithesh-mr/memvid-dgca-aircrash-ai/README.md

 └── requirements.txt
 ```

+## Data Usage and Citation

+When using the DGCA accident reports, please ensure to:
+1. Acknowledge DGCA as the data source
+2. Use the data responsibly and in compliance with DGCA's terms of service
+3. For research publications, cite the original DGCA reports appropriately

 ## Contributing

-Contributions are welcome!
+Contributions to enhance the analysis of DGCA accident reports are welcome!
 Please feel free to submit a Pull Request.
+When contributing, please ensure to:

+1. Follow the existing code style
+2. Add tests for new features
+3. Update the documentation
+4. Reference the relevant DGCA report numbers in your changes

 ## License